philipwfowler/pygsi/README.md

 The other important consequence of fishing with a 63-kmer is that the approach is blind to double mutations that are both covered by the 63-kmer i.e. separated by twenty one or fewer amino acids, hence it cannot detect any double mutations in our test sequence as it is too short.

 ## Examples

 For more information, please look at the included simple example that look for single nucleotide variants of the reference sequence of the important antibiotic resistance gene OXA-1.
-Simple python and Jupyter Notebook forms are included.
+Simple commented python and Jupyter Notebook forms are included.
 To run the former:

      $ cd examples/
      $ python analyse-oxa1-variants.py